 Because there seems to be so many misunderstandings about what really happened in this drama (according to comments I read online) I shall enlighten you, even though I rarely describe end spoilers in my reviews.
 However, this one cries out for spoilers for people who have already seen it but were confused about the ending.

 If you haven't watched it yet it would be best to watch it ASAP first and then read the review if you were even the least bit confused.
 Each of the five episodes are on average about 12 to 15 minutes long, so you can watch the whole drama easily in a little over an hour.
+I combined all of them into one video for your convenience.

 The Story: A construction safety engineer named Min Soo (Sung Hoon), who is a bit of a narcissist, enjoying looking at himself in a mirror and primping his hair to look his best for the ladies, falls from a high ladder while inspecting a building and becomes unconscious, all because he neglected to put on his safety helmet before climbing the ladder, because of course he's young, healthy and attractive, and he didn't want to mess up his hair!
 Nothing can possibly happen to an invincible young man like him, isn't that correct? ;)